 Have a Nice Jam!

-Following the advices above doesn’t guarantee a successful jam, nor ensures that there won’t be any problems.
-But I’ve found, that these techniques made my team much more effective and focused on delivering the prototype.
+Following the advice above doesn’t guarantee a successful jam, nor ensures that there won’t be any problems.
+But I’ve found, that it makes my team much more effective and focused on delivering the prototype.

 Good luck with your next jam!